 There's no getting around the fact that web hosting is an inherently non-green business.
 We use hundreds of servers linked together by numerous networking and security systems.
 These pieces of hardware run 24/7 gulping down thousands of kilowatt hours each month.
 Our business activities have an environmental impact and we're keen to address that.

 We're proud to use Opus Energy as the power provider for our Manchester offices.
-Opus provide a 100% renewable mix of power comprising 45.5% wind, 31.2% solar, 16.3% biomass and 7% solar.
+Opus provide a 100% renewable mix of power comprising 45.5% wind, 31.2% solar, 16.3% biomass and 7% hydropower.

-In addition to our own efforts to mitigate the impact of our workload, our datacenter provider also draws on carbon-neutral power offerings.
+In addition to our own efforts to mitigate the impact of our workload, our datacenter provider Teledata also draws on renewable power.
+In fact when you add up our datacenter power provider efforts with our own participation in the Woodland Carbon project, you might even say we're carbon negative!

 Work from home